nocomplexity/FreeAndOpenMachineLearning/README.md

 # Contributing

-The following people have contributed to this project:
- [name] [OPTIONAL email] [Optional Organization name ]

 If you like your name stated here: This publication is open source.
 Issues and pull requests are welcome.

 All contributors will be added to this list.

-So join the discussions and make IT better!
+*So get involved in the discussions and make IT better!*

+The following people have contributed to this project:
+ [name] [OPTIONAL email] [Optional Organization name ]

 # Licensing